jeffscyberjournal/CTFbin/HackPark.md

 ```
 The browser converts from this to percentage encoded on transit, we need to change required sections for percentage encoding.

-- Note that burpe suite these two parameters EVENTVALIDATION and VIEWSTATE are in the correct format and can be save time on changingn them to percentage encoding.
+- Note that burpe suite these two parameters EVENTVALIDATION and VIEWSTATE are in the correct format and can be save time on changing them to percentage encoding.

 Percentage encoding required here so we need to change:
 $ → %24